Seebyt/formular2pipedrive/README.md

 # formular2pipedrive

-This is a small project that reads reads formatted data from unread emails and then with help of the pipedrive-API generates leads, contacts and organisations directly within pipedrive.
+This is a small project that reads formatted data from unread emails and then with help of the pipedrive-API generates leads, contacts and organisations directly within pipedrive.

-Of course API-Tokens and Email-Login data have been deleted, consider using environment variables for this kind of data.
+Of course API-Tokens and Email-Login data have been deleted.
+Consider using environment variables for this kind of data.

 Language:
   - python3